miohtama/hugs-token/README.md

-# DAMEX ERC-20 token
+# Hugs ERC-20 token

-- DAMEX token is OpenZeppelin v4.7.3 baed ERC-20 token
+- Hugs token is OpenZeppelin v4.7.3 baed ERC-20 token
 - The token is burnable
 - The token and OpenZeppelin base ERC-20 contracts have been modified to allow metadata updates (name, symbol)